 The primary analytical tool used by the appraisers to measure and improve performance is the ratio study.
 The CAD ensures that the appraised values that it produces meet the standards of accuracy in several ways.
-Overall, sales ratios are generated for each ISD by quarter to allow the appraiser to review general market trends within their area of responsibility and provide an indication of market appreciation over a specified period.
+Overall, sales ratios are generated for each ISD quarterly to allow the appraiser to review general market trends and provide an indication of market appreciation over a specified period.
 The neighborhood descriptive statistic, along with frequency distributions and scatter diagrams are reviewed for each neighborhood being updated for the current tax year.
-In addition to the mainframe sales ratios by school district and neighborhood, quarterly sales ratios are generated from a PC-based statistical application in PACS.
-Reported in the sales ratio statistics for each school district is a level of appraisal value and uniformity profile by land use, sales trends by quarter and 12-month period, and appraisal value ranges.
-The PC-based ratio studies are designed to emulate the findings of the state comptroller's bi-annual property value study for Category A property.
+Reported in the sales ratio statistics for each school district are a level of appraisal value and uniformity profile by land use, sales trends by quarter and 12- month period, and appraisal value ranges.
+Ratio studies are designed to emulate the findings of the state comptroller's biannual property value study for Category A property.
 A complete summary is found in Attachment B.

-FIGURE 5.2 SINGLE FAMILY RATIOS REPORT BY MARKET AREA, JULY 2023
+FIGURE 5.2 SINGLE FAMILY RATIOS REPORT BY MARKET AREA, JULY 2024